Eucalyptus melliodora

-Eucalyptus melliodora, commonly known as yellow box, honey box or yellow ironbark, is a species of medium-sized to occasionally tall tree that is endemic to south-eastern, continental Australia.
+Eucalyptus melliodora, commonly known as yellow box, honey box or yellow ironbox, is a species of medium-sized to occasionally tall tree that is endemic to south-eastern, continental Australia.
 It has rough, flaky or fibrous bark on part or all of the trunk, smooth greyish to yellowish bark above.
 The adult leaves are lance-shaped to egg-shaped, the flower buds are arranged in groups of seven and the fruit is more or less hemispherical.

 Description

 Eucalyptus melliodora is a tree that typically grows to a height of 30 m and forms a lignotuber.
 The bark is variable ranging from smooth with an irregular, short stocking, to covering most of the trunk, fibrous, dense or loosely held, grey, yellow or red-brown, occasionally very coarse, thick, dark brown to black.
 The smooth bark above is shed from the upper limbs to leave a smooth, white or yellowish surface.
 Young plants and coppice regrowth have lance-shaped to elliptic leaves that are 25-65 mm long and 9-35 mm wide and petiolate.
 Adult leaves are the same dull light green or slate grey on both surfaces, lance-shaped to egg-shaped, 60-140 mm long and 8-30 mm wide on a petiole 8-20 mm long.
 The vein on the leaf margin of both adult and juvenile leaves is markedly distant from the leaf margin.

 The flower buds are arranged in groups of seven on an unbranched peduncle 3-10 mm long, the individual buds on pedicels 2-10 mm long.
 Mature buds are club-shaped, oval or diamond-shaped, 4-8 mm long and 3-5 mm wide with a conical to rounded operculum.
 Flowering has been recorded in most months and the flowers are white.
 The fruit is a woody, hemispherical to shortened spherical capsule 3-8 mm long and 3-7 mm wide with the fruit near or below rim level.